-We provide 24/7 emergency services at TriPoint Medical Center in Concord, Lake West Medical Center in Willoughby, Beachwood Medical Center and the Madison Emergency Department.
+We provide 24/7 emergency services at TriPoint Medical Center in Concord, Lake West Medical Center in Willoughby, and Beachwood Medical Center.
 From chest pain to broken bones, we diagnose and treat patients of all ages.
 Imaging and lab are available 24/7 to help diagnose emergency conditions quickly.

 Should I go to an ER, urgent care or primary care doctor?

 In the first few minutes after an injury or medical crisis, seeking the right care is very important.
 These symptoms can indicate an Emergency Department (ED) visit is in order:

 - Broken bones